The Early Show

-The Early Show is an American morning television show that aired on CBS from November 1, 1999 to January 7, 2012, and the ninth attempt at a morning news-talk program by the network since 1954.
-The program aired Monday through Friday from 7:00 to 9:00 a.m. (live in the Eastern Time Zone, and on tape delay in all other time zones), although a number of affiliates either pre-empted or tape-delayed the Saturday edition.
+The Early Show is an American former morning television show that aired on CBS from November 1, 1999, to January 7, 2012, replacing the original incarnation of CBS This Morning, and the ninth attempt at a morning news-talk program by the network since 1954.
 The program originally broadcast from the General Motors Building in New York City.

 The Early Show, like many of its predecessors, traditionally placed third in the ratings, behind NBC's Today and ABC's Good Morning America.

-Much like Today and its fellow NBC program The Tonight Show, the Early Show title was analogous to that of CBS's late-night talk show, The Late Show.
-Unlike CBS' other attempts at a morning news program (which emphasize hard news), The Early Show followed the format of its two other competitors, which have long used a lighter soft news, lifestyle and infotainment approach.
+Much like Today and its fellow NBC program The Tonight Show, The Early Show title was analogous to that of CBS's late-night talk show, The Late Show.
+Unlike CBS' other attempts at a morning news program (which emphasize hard news), The Early Show followed the breakfast television style format of its two other competitors, which have long used a lighter soft news, lifestyle and infotainment approach.

 On November 15, 2011, CBS announced the cancellation of The Early Show, and replacement by a new morning program that CBS News chairman Jeff Fager and president David Rhodes stated would "redefine the morning television landscape."
 The Early Show ended its twelve-year run on January 7, 2012, replaced three days later on January 9 by the second version of CBS This Morning.

+History of CBS's morning news shows

-Before The Early Show
+The Morning Show (1954)

-The 1950s

-CBS' first attempt at a morning program debuted on March 15, 1954, with The Morning Show, originally hosted by Walter Cronkite and very similar in format to Today (which also ran for two hours from 7:00 to 9:00 a.m.
+CBS' first attempt at a morning program debuted on March 15, 1954, with The Morning Show, originally hosted by Walter Cronkite with Charles Collingwood and very similar in format to Today (which, like the pioneering NBC morning program, also ran for two hours from 7:00 to 9:00 a.m.
 Eastern Time until it was reduced to one hour to accommodate the premiere of Captain Kangaroo in 1955).
 Additional hosts over the years included Jack Paar, John Henry Faulk and Dick Van Dyke.
 Paar, the most successful of them in drawing an audience, made significant changes in the tone of the program during his tenure as host, casting it into a talk program with some infotainment elements but featuring an emphasis on humor and conversation, reminiscent of the kind of morning radio show he had done prior to World War II.
 In 1956, Paar was moved from The Morning Show to his own late-morning talk program on the network, which aired after Captain Kangaroo.
 (Paar left CBS to take over NBC's The Tonight Show in 1957.)

+Good Morning! with Will Rogers Jr. (1956)

+On February 2, 1956, CBS changed the title and host when it premiered Good Morning! with Will Rogers Jr., which was hosted by the former U.S. Congressman and journalist.
+A one hour program that aired from 7:00 to 8:00 a.m.
+Eastern Time and provided news and information, it lasted for 14 months ending its run on April 5, 1957.